mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--training_labels_file <string>]
 ```

 A utility to split data into a training and testing dataset.
 This can also split labels according to the same split.
-[Detailed documentation](#preprocess_split_detailed-documentation)
+[Detailed documentation](#preprocess_split_detailed-documentation).